robbelouwet/masterthesis-forkskinny/reports/weekly_reports/christmas_holidays.md

 cache.
 If we could simplify bit rotations like this, I believe we could achieve a tremendous speedup, as a bit rotation is multiple instructions, replacing it with a single lookup could speed this up drastically.
 I'll try this tomorrow.

+## Wednesday 04 jan

+Implemented the substitution tables.
+I made 4 lookup tables, 3 of the map to a nibble's rotated value, rotating 1,2 or 3 bits (for the 2nd, 3rd and 4th row in shiftrows).
+I then also made a 8-bit lookup table that maps row3||row4 to its corresponding value where row3 is rotated 2 bits and row4 3 bits (as 1 8-bit value).
+When benchmarking individually, the 4-bit lookup tables seem faster, even 2 4-bit lookups are faster than 1 8-bit lookup for a combined row2||row3, for some reason. a 4-bit lookup takes 6-8 cycles, this is a speedup compared to manually calculating a rotation (13 cycles).
+This sin't good enough though, as we still need to do everything 4 times, and 4*6 is still way more than 13.
+When actually using these lookups in the full shift row operation, it's even slower than everything else I've tried, even though the lookups individually are 2x faster than a bit rotation calculation, for some reason (?)

 ## What's on my mind

 - Now that I finally have results that allow me to sleep at night, I'll be able to start writing the end-to-end